iRaphi05/iRaphi05/README.md

 iRaphi05
 ============

-I am a 18-year-old IT specialist, currently learning the skills and knowledge needed in the technology industry.
-My interests include coding, networking, and problem-solving.
-I am dedicated to staying up to date with the latest advancements in the field and am excited to continue my journey in the world of IT.
+Hi!
+I'm an 18-year-old IT specialist with a passion for technology and problem-solving.
+I love exploring new technologies, developing efficient solutions, and continuously learning to stay ahead in the tech world.
+Whether it's coding, networking, or IT support, I'm dedicated to delivering quality and innovation.